To the Members of The Hindustan Housing Company Limited

 b.
 In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 f.
-With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B";
+With respect to the adequacy of the Internal Financial Controls over FinancialReporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B" attached herewith.

-g.
-With respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and Auditors') Rules 2014 in our opinionand to the best of our knowledge and belief and according to the information andexplanations given to us:
+h.
+With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our knowledge and belief and according to the information andexplanations given to us:

 ii.
-The Company has made provision as at March 312016 as required under the applicablelaw or accounting standards for material foreseeable losses if any on long-termcontracts.
-The Company has not entered in to any Derivative Contracts during the financialyear.
+The Company has made provision as at 31st March2019 as required under theapplicable law or accounting standards for material foreseeable losses if any onlong-term contracts.
+The Company has not entered into any Derivative Contracts during thefinancial year.

 (i) In respect of its Fixed Assets:

-(b) As per the explanation given to us the fixed assets were physically verified bythe Management in accordance with a regular programme covering all the assets over aperiod of three years which in our opinion is reasonable having regard to the size ofthe Company and the nature of its assets.
-Pursuant to the programme the Management duringthe year has physically verified a portion of thefixed assets has been physically verified by the management during the year and nomaterial discrepancies were noticed on such verification.
+(b) As per the explanation given to us the Fixed Assets were physically verified bythe Management in accordance with a regular programme covering all the assets over aperiod of three years which in our opinion is reasonable having regard to the size ofthe Company and the nature of its assets.
+Pursuant to the programme the Management duringthe year has physically verified a portion of the fixed assets and no materialdiscrepancies were noticed on such verification.
 In our opinion this periodicity ofphysical verification is reasonable having regard to the size of the Company and nature ofits assets.

 (ii) The Company is a Service Company primarily rendering various administrative andallied services.
 Accordingly it does not hold any Inventory.
 Consequently clause (ii) ofparagraph 3 of the Order is not applicable to the Company.

-(iii) In our opinion and according to information and explanations given to us theCompany has not granted any loans secured or unsecured to companies firms or otherparties covered in the register maintained under section 189 of the Act during the year.Consequently clauses (iii) (a) to (iii) c of paragraph 3 of the Order are not applicableto the Company.
+(iii) In our opinion and according to information and explanations given to us theCompany has not granted any loans secured or unsecured to Companies firms or otherparties covered in the Register maintained under Section 189 of the Act during the year.Consequently clauses (iii) (a) (iii) (b) and (iii) c of paragraph 3 of the Order are notapplicable to the Company.

 (vii) In respect of Statutory Dues:

-According to information and explanations given to us there were no undisputed amountspayable in respect of Income Tax Service Tax and other material statutory dues inarrears as on 31st March2016 for a period of more than six months from thedate they become payable.
+(b) According to information and explanations given to us there were no undisputedamounts payable in respect of Income Tax Goods and Service Tax Cess and other materialstatutory dues in arrears as on 31st March2019 for a period of more than six months fromthe date they become payable.

-(b) According to information and explanations given to us upon our enquiries in thisregard and records of the Company there are no disputed statutory dues in respect IncomeTax Service Tax Provident Fund and other material statutory dues unpaid as at the lastday of the financial year.
+(c) According to information and explanations given to us upon our enquiries in thisregard and records of the Company the Company has no dues that has not been deposited bythe Company on account of any dispute.

-(viii) According to the records of the Company examined by us and information andexplanations given to us the Company has not defaulted in repayment of dues to anyfinancial institution or bank during the year.
-There are no dues to any debenture holders.
+(viii) According to the records of the Company examined by us and information andexplanations given to us the Company has no dues to any financial institution or banks.The Ccompany has not issued any debentures.